Suvojit1203/Titanic_Dataset/README.md

-# Titanic_Dataset
+Titanic Survival Prediction Dataset
-# The Titanic-Dataset.csv contains real-world data pertaining to the passengers aboard the RMS Titanic, a vessel that tragically sank on its maiden voyage in April 1912.
-This historical event remains a subject of extensive study, particularly concerning the factors that influenced survival rates.
-The dataset, as observed from its content , is presented in a tabular format, a common structure for analytical datasets.
-Each row corresponds to a unique passenger, and each column details a specific attribute of that individual.
+This dataset contains real-world data about passengers aboard the RMS Titanic, which tragically sank on its maiden voyage in April 1912.
+This historical event has been extensively studied, particularly regarding the factors that influenced survival rates.

+Dataset Overview
+The dataset is presented in a tabular format, with each row representing a unique passenger and each column detailing a specific attribute of that individual.

+Analytical Objective
-# The core analytical purpose of this dataset is to construct predictive models that can estimate the probability of a passenger surviving the disaster based on their recorded characteristics.
-This analytical objective positions the dataset firmly within the realm of supervised machine learning, specifically as a binary classification problem.
+The primary purpose of this dataset is to build predictive models that can estimate the probability of a passenger surviving the disaster based on their recorded characteristics.
+This makes it a classic supervised machine learning problem, specifically a binary classification task (survived or did not survive).